hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step1-dissection.md

 `mkdir redis && cd redis`{{execute}}

-Extract the files from the tar.
+Extract the files from the TAR.

 `tar -xvf ../redis.tar`{{execute}}

-All of the contents along with the layer tar files are now viewable.
+All of the contents, along with the layer TAR files, are now viewable.

 `tree`{{execute}}

-The image includes the manifest.json file that defines the metadata about the image, such as version information and tag names.
+The image includes the _manifest.json_ file that defines the metadata about the image, such as version information and tag names.
 The [schema for the manifest.json](https://github.com/opencontainers/image-spec/blob/master/manifest.md) file follows the OCI specification.
 Inspect the manifest.

 `ccat manifest.json | jq .`{{execute}}